saikumarmk/website/urara/guide-to-tech-1/+page.md

 A list of firms that I'm aware of includes Optiver **(I, G,⭐)**, IMC **(I, G,⭐)**, ~~Akuna Capital **(I, G,⭐)**,~~ SIG **(I, G,⭐)**, Jump Trading **(I?,⭐)**, VivCourt **(G,⭐)**, Citadel Securities **(I, G,⭐)**, and Tibra Capital **(I,⭐)**.
 Jane Street is based in Hong Kong but also takes students from Australian universities.
 All of these firms pay over $100,000 for a graduate developer role.

-The general consensus with these firms is that you're more confident with your coding skills, perhaps after a stint in competitive programming.
+The consensus with these firms is that you're more confident with your coding skills, perhaps after a stint in competitive programming.
 Some, but not all, of these firms also prefer people with Java/C++ experience, so for more flexibility, consider looking into learning one of these languages.
 Often, some of the companies listed may ask for your WAM or ATAR.
 From my own experience, these get asked for at the application stage.
 I've seen events where having a high WAM/ATAR is a requirement, but I've also heard of students with one or neither of them who've got through, so your mileage may vary.

 These firms also place a heavy emphasis on not requiring a background in finance.
 However, it helps to have a basic idea of financial instruments, which many places have videos detailing.
 Suppose you intend to make as much money out of university.
 In that case, you should highly consider these companies, as Jane Street touts a first-year graduate total compensation of $700,000.
 However, the amount of people from Monash who intern/work at Jane Street is approximately in the single digits...